duckduckstab1/magicallyclosed/Project Serenity Docs.md

 > [https://obfuscator.io] | Use this to encrypt script.min.js (remember to remove all comments before encrypting!

+> [https://jimcute8879.medium.com/how-to-bypass-google-recaptcha-using-node-js-6a65768ddee1] | This can be intergrated into bots to solve login the login capchas.

 <hr>

 ##### (As i find more resources to aid in the development of Project Serenity i'll add them here)